What does GTI stand for?

 The GTI term has become synonymous with hot hatchbacks and has been a status symbol for decades.
 But what does GTI actually mean?

-However humble the standard car might be, many manufacturers like to have a high-performance model to complete the range.
+However humble the standard car might be, several manufacturers like to have a high-performance model to complete the range.
 Some even go as far as creating a performance sub-brand to provide an additional image boost, distance the sporty model from the model on which it is based, and perhaps enable them to charge a little more too.
 But among all the combinations of letters and numbers that have been applied to high-performance models over the years, GTI is the one with the most longevity.

 What does GTI stand for?